Reviewing Metromile (MILE) and Its Competitors

-Metromile (NASDAQ:MILE – Get Rating) is one of 94 public companies in the “Fire, marine, & casualty insurance” industry, but how does it contrast to its rivals?
-We will compare Metromile to related businesses based on the strength of its dividends, valuation, profitability, earnings, institutional ownership, analyst recommendations and risk.
+Metromile (NASDAQ:MILE – Get Rating) is one of 94 public companies in the “Fire, marine, & casualty insurance” industry, but how does it weigh in compared to its peers?
+We will compare Metromile to related companies based on the strength of its profitability, earnings, risk, analyst recommendations, dividends, valuation and institutional ownership.

-Metromile has a beta of 0.28, indicating that its share price is 72% less volatile than the S&P 500.
-Comparatively, Metromile’s rivals have a beta of 0.78, indicating that their average share price is 22% less volatile than the S&P 500.

-This table compares Metromile and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares Metromile and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue